 Did you, perchance, buy this on 23rd April?

-I did a similar request for the IP address.
+I had to do a similar removal request for the IP address.

 If you have professional hosting, this probably isn’t an issue and you can skip this.
 However if you have your own VPS, you need to watch out for this.

-While in the domain DNS zone the hostname (such as example.com) is pointed to an IP address, using the reverse zone makes it possible to tell what the hostname from an IP address.
+The so called “Reverse DNS Zone” makes it possible to look up the primary hostname (SaadHost.com) assigned to an IP address.
 There is a so-called PTR record that is used for this reverse DNS (rDNS) lookup.

 In my case the server domain BestSEOProduct.com resolved to the IP address 192.xx.yy.zz, while the IP address pointed back to SaadHost.com.
-This mismatch resulted in the emails sent from the domain getting marked as spam.
+This mismatch resulted in the emails sent from both domains getting marked as spam.